gooberxyz/goobervault/README.md

 The point of maximization for $\sqrt{x * y}$ happens to be at the point where
 $x=y$.
 However, due to market forces, that may not always be the point with the highest yield in outside terms.

 Thus, Goober optimizes $+Δk$ for $x+y$ using an $x*y=k$ constant function market maker, where $x=Goo$, $y=Mult$,
 $k={Goo * Mult}$  and $\sqrt{k}=GooProduction$, allowing market forces to
-maintain the optimal ratio of Goo/Gobblers in the pool while still maximizing $+ΔGooProduction$ and area of assets under the bonding curve.
+maintain the optimal ratio of Goo/Gobblers in the pool.

-Since we want to optimize Goo emission, we want to incentivize increasing $K$ upon deposits.
+To optimize tank Goo emission, the pool wants to incentivize increasing $k$ upon deposits.

-The total rate of emission of the vault is tracked by a constant $K$, where
+The total rate of emission of the vault is tracked by a constant $k$, where

 $$
-K = \sqrt{(Goo * Mult)}
+k = \sqrt{(Goo * Mult)}
 $$

-When a`deposit` is made to the pool, a new $n$ value of reserves is calculated based on the amount of each asset added by depositor $d$.
+When a`deposit` is made to the pool, a new $n$ value of reserves is calculated based on the amount of each asset added by depositor $d$, where

 $$
 Goo_{n} = Goo_{i} + Goo_{d}